Improved $L^2$ estimate for gradient schemes, and super-convergence of the TPFA finite volume scheme

 It is proved in \cite{dro-12-gra} that, if $A$ is piecewise constant on the mesh, for any HMM scheme $\mathcal S$ (as defined in \cite{dro-10-uni}) on a polytopal mesh $\polyd$, there exists a choice of isomorphisms $(\iso_\cell)_{\cell\in\mesh}$ such that $\mathcal S$ is the gradient scheme corresponding to the gradient discretisation $\disc$ given by Definition \ref{def.HMM.GD}.

-\begin{remark} If $A$ is not piecewise constant, the HMM method corresponds to a modified gradient scheme which consists writing \eqref{base.GS} with $A$ replaced by its $L^2$ projection on piecewise constant matrix-valued functions on $\mesh$.
+\begin{remark} If $A$ is not piecewise constant, the HMM method corresponds to a modified gradient scheme which consists in writing \eqref{base.GS} with $A$ replaced by its $L^2$ projection on piecewise constant matrix-valued functions on $\mesh$.
 As shown in Section \ref{sec:appen.modified} in the appendix, this modification of the gradient scheme preserves the basic rates of convergence in Theorem \ref{th:error.est.PDE}, as well as the super-convergence results established below (see Theorems \ref{th.supercv.discs} and \ref{th-supercv-HMM-group}).
 In the following, we will therefore only consider the standard gradient scheme \eqref{base.GS}, having ensured that the results established for this one also apply to the original HMM methods even if $A$ is not piecewise constant (which would be an unreasonable constraint given the assumption \eqref{assump.H2} to come). \end{remark}

 As for conforming and non-conforming finite element methods, the super-convergen\-ce estimate for HMM schemes requires a higher regularity of the solution.
 In particular, a convergence rate of order 2 is obtained under the following $H^2$ regularity assumption (which holds if $A$ is Lipschitz continuous and $\O$ is convex). \be \ee Under this assumption, the solution $\varphi_g$ to \eqref{weak_adjoint} also satisfies the $H^2$ regularity (with $f$ replaced with $g$ in the estimate).

 \begin{remark}[$H^{1+\delta}$ super-convergence] If we only assume an $H^{1+\delta}$ regularity property instead of \eqref{assump.H2}, then standard interpolation techniques can be applied in the proofs below, and we still obtain some super-convergence results (albeit of reduced order, typically $h_\mesh^{2\delta}$ instead of $h_\mesh^2$, and possibly by strengthening the regularity assumptions on $f$ if $\delta$ is small). \end{remark}